jhuizy/travel-blog/content/blog/2020-01-28-rediscovering-tasmania.md

 ![](/images/173023DB-48DB-499F-8222-22460F9F4CFB.jpeg)

 What an amazing place!
-So much so we’re going to write about it in its own post.
-So stay tuned!
+So much so its got its own post.
+Go read it [here](https://twotravellingaussies.com/long-weekend-in-the-cradle-valley,-tasmania)!

 - - -